alider/alider.github.com/_posts/2012-03-21-java-array-memory-allocation.md

 **The Unsafe**

 Java allocates and releases memory for our objects on it's own and hides memory addresses from us behind object references (in fact they are hidden pointers).
-But at the same time we have backdoor solution called <code>sun.misc.Unsafe</code> which allows to play directly with the memory.
+But at the same time we have backdoor solution called `sun.misc.Unsafe` which allows to play directly with the memory.

 Note: As the class name says it's really unsafe way of accessing memory and shouldn't be used in any production code.